 The actual ad valorem tax rate is adopted annually.
-It consists of the combination of two separate tax rates: maintenance and operation (M&O) tax rate and a debt service (DS) tax rate.
-The income generated from the M&O tax rate provides most of the funds required to fund the General Fund, while the DS tax rate provides the majority of the funds to retire the City's debt service.
+It consists of the combination of two separate tax rates: a maintenance and operation (M&O) tax rate and a debt service (DS) tax rate.
+The income generated from the M&O tax rate provides most of the funds necessary to fund the General Fund, while the DS tax rate provides the majority of the funds to retire the City's debt service.

-Last year, the City's total taxable appraised value was approximately \$285.8 million with a total combined tax rate of \$0.287, which generated approximately \$820,250.
-The M&O rate last year was \$0.1569, generating approximately \$448,500 for the General Fund; the DS rate was \$0.1301 and generated \$371,750.
+Last year, the City's total taxable appraised value was approximately \$320.2 million with a total combined tax rate of \$0.2661, which generated approximately \$852,050.
+The M&O rate last year was \$0.1487, generating approximately \$476,150 for the General Fund; the DS rate was \$0.1174 and generated \$375,900.

-The Chief Appraiser is charged with determining and calculating the various ad valorem tax rates as addressed in S.B.
+The Chief Appraiser determines and calculates the various ad valorem tax rates addressed in S.B.
 2. One of the first things needed for the City to calculate the various rates is the amount of ad valorem tax income required to cover the City's existing bonded debt service.
-The Chief Appraiser is required to publish specific notices, which include the amount of income required to satisfy our bonded debt.
+The Chief Appraiser must publish specific notices, including the income required to satisfy our bonded debt.
 Thus, we must provide the amount of income we expect to derive from ad valorem taxes early in the budgeting process.
 Once the notices are published, we cannot exceed the published ad valorem tax rate, but we do have the option of setting a rate lower than the published one.
-Due to limited funding sources and that the Debt Service Fund only has one expense, the Fund's budget can be determined early in the budgeting process.
+Due to limited funding sources and the Debt Service Fund only having one expense, the Fund's budget can be determined early in the budgeting process.